-While the Rumble 25 V3 is not exactly something you buy if you want a loud bass amp, there are still a few who are not too happy with its limited projection.
-If you’re looking to start playing shows or rehearsing with a band you’re going to want to invest in a louder amplifier
+While it's not exactly something you buy if you want a loud bass amp, there are still a few who are not too happy with its limited projection.
+If you’re looking to start playing shows or rehearsing with a band you’re going to want to invest in a more powerful option.

 Still the Fender Rumble 25 V3 is good for what it does, which is to provide you with a compact and convenient grab-and-go bass amp.

 The Fender Rumble LT25 expands on the success of the Rumble series by adding Digital Sound Processing (DSP) to the amp.

 This opens up the available tones that you can get from a single amp, allowing you to choose between 15 amp types, 20 effects and 50 preset sounds, 30 of which are customizable.

 The amp section is rated at 25-watts, with a straightforward single channel design that features gain, volume and 3-band EQ controls.

 It drives an 8" speaker and is housed in a 5/8" wooden cabinet with vintage style textured vinyl covering.